 What Is the Image of the Beast?

-To understand the image, let us begin with an examination of the beast’s character.
+To understand the image, perhaps we should begin with an examination of the beast’s character.
 The second beast is the one “saying to them that dwell on the earth, that they should make an image to the [first] beast,” (Rev. 13:14).
 Notice what the beast does here: it is his act of speaking that prompts the people to make the image.
 Before this, the same beast is described as “speaking like a dragon” (Revelation 13:11).
 It is the nature of his speaking that characterizes him as a dragon, and the dragon is, of course, Satan, a.k.a. the “serpent” (Rev. 12:9, Rev. 20:2).
-Prof. Stuart says it well and provides us with a key to understanding what his speech will be like.

 “The second beast is represented as “speaking like a dragon,” Rev. 13, 11.
 The meaning of this simile is not obscure.
 A dragon, according to the idiom of the New Testament, means a huge old serpent.
 The sly cunning and deceitfulness of the serpent have been proverbial, from the time when Satan, under the guise of a serpent, misled our first parents in paradise.
 The second beast, then, speaks as the dragon did on that occasion; that is, he speaks craftily, deceitfully, in a manner adapted to allure and ruin those whom he addresses.”
 (Prof. M. Stuart, The Number of the Beast in the Apocalypse)

-According to Stuart, the beast’s dragon-like speech is a reference to the third chapter of Genesis.
-That is where the serpent speaks to our first parents in paradise (Adam and Eve).
+According to Prof. M. Stuart, in The Number of the Beast in the Apocalypse, the beast’s dragon-like speech is a reference to the third chapter of Genesis.
+That is where the serpent speaks to our first parents in paradise.
 Remarkably, it happens to be the only other chapter in the Bible where Satan speaks as a serpent.
-Let us examine the infamous words of Satan in Genesis 3:4-5.
-It may give us an idea of what the beast will say to the people that prompts them to make an image to worship.
+If we examine the infamous words of Satan in Genesis 3:4-5, it may give us an idea of what the beast will say to the people that prompts them to make an image to worship in Revelation 13.

-The core of the serpent’s message is the deceitful assertion that men can become “as gods” through the obtaining of knowledge (allegorized by the “tree of knowledge of good and evil,” Genesis 2:17).
-Satan asserts that the object of man’s worship should be man, because he can become as a god.
-In other words, man is the image.
+As many of us know, the core of the serpent’s message is the deceitful assertion that men can become “as gods” through the obtaining of knowledge (“tree of knowledge of good and evil,” Genesis 2:17).
+The serpent insinuates that the object of man’s worship should be himself, rather than God, because he can become as a god.

 “And he [the second beast] had power to give life unto the image of the beast, that the image of the beast should both speak, and cause that as many as would not worship the image of the beast should be killed.”
 (Revelation 13:15)